purpleraccoon/reDraw-HelpTextGenerator/HTMLHelpDocs/CanvasHelp.md

 The mark point button (between the two arrows) allows you to mark a point in the timeline that you want to stop at.
 Pressing it when the current position is already marked, unmarks that spot.
 The red arrow buttons move you to the previous/next marked point to make it easy to move to the correct next position when presenting.
 When you are at the end of a slide, pressing the next mark point button moves to the next slide.
 When you are at the beginning of a slide, pressing the previous mark point button moves to the previous slide.
 The play button in the top right corner of the screen just to the left of the Help button, moves to the beginning of the first slide for starting a presentation.
 The marked points are saved with the document so you can create a document with the points you want to stop at and then step through it later when presenting with the document.

+Long pressing the mark point button will delete all the marked points on the current slide.
+If you accidentally do this, press the Undo button to restore the marked points.

 [Table of Contents](#table-of-contents)

 ---